openefficiency/BackFeedXYZ/README.md

 4. Add tests
 5. Submit a pull request

-## 📞 Support
+## 📄 License

-For support and questions:
-- Create an issue on GitHub
-- Check the documentation
-- Review the troubleshooting guide
+MIT License - see LICENSE file for details.

 ---

-**Built with ❤️ for seamless customer experience and employee feedback systems.**
+**Built with ❤️ for seamless voice AI integration and real-time tracking code generation.**